dmitry-ivanov/laravel-console-logger/README.md

 ## Powered by Monolog

-This package is using [Monolog logging library](https://github.com/Seldaek/monolog) with all of it's power and benefits.
+This package is using the [Monolog logging library](https://github.com/Seldaek/monolog) with all of its power and benefits.

 If needed, you may access the underlying Monolog instance in a two ways: